kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

 ![Android page with LeftDrawerFlyoutPresenterStyle and content](/assets/images/drawerflyout/android-drawer-step-5.png){: .width-half}

 Almost there!

-Only difference left are the rounded corners and the shadow.
+Only differences left are the rounded corners.
 We can add these by creating a custom `Style` for the `FlyoutPresenter` that is based on the `LeftDrawerFlyoutPresenterStyle`.
 In our `AppResources.xaml`, we can add the following:

 ```xml
 <Style x:Key="NavFlyoutPresenterStyle"